A guest blog by Melanie Rothschild

 Melanie Rothschild is a self-taught artist whose elaborate interior accessories have been sold in stores throughout the United States including Neiman-Marcus, the shops at the Smithsonian Institution, the John Michael Kohler Arts Center and hundreds of others for almost two decades.
 Her work is shown in fine art galleries and has been licensed to Target.
 She considers moxie, an irreverent nature, and a respect for mistake-making to be the tools of her trade.
 Melanie has a master’s degree in the Study of Creativity and an undergrad degree in Anthropology.
 She is from and lives in Los Angeles.
 “Like” Melanie on Facebook today!

-For more about the value of creativity and enhancing your creativity, check out Creative Thursday: Everyday Inspiration to Grow Your Creative Practice
+For more about the value of creativity and enhancing your creativity, check out Creative Thursday: Everyday Inspiration to Grow Your Creative Practice by Marisa Anne.

 MORE RESOURCES FOR MIXED MEDIA ARTISTS